Skip to content

 Requires JWT with owner or admin role.

-Creates a new user with the specified role and sends an invite email with a magic link.
+Creates a new user with the specified role and display name, and sends an invite email with a magic link. display_name is required (non-empty, max 200 chars).
 Only owner can invite users with owner or admin roles — admins can only invite staff and member.
-Returns { ok: true } on success, 409 on duplicate email, 400 on invalid role, 403 if not owner/admin or if admin tries to invite owner/admin.
+Returns { ok: true } on success, 400 on missing/invalid display_name or role, 409 on duplicate email, 403 if not owner/admin or if admin tries to invite owner/admin.

 Available only when NODE_ENV !== 'production'.
 Password-based login for development and testing convenience.